What is CDG?

 Join Our Community

-Be the first to hear about the latest CDG news, including our family days, our ‘Meet the CDG Experts’ events, new clinical trials, and the latest in CDG research.
+• Being the first to hear about the latest CDG news, including our family days, ‘Meet the CDG Experts’ events, new clinical trials, the latest in CDG research and more!

-Receive termly newsletters and get a free CDG-UK pen.
+• Receive a new member pack including a free CDG-UK pen.